WokLibCodeClub/Hangman/step02-choose_word_and_display/STEP2.md

 ### Displaying the word with guesses with spaces

 Once we have our word with guesses as a list we can use a special list command for printing a list with spaces between each item.
 That command is ```' '.join()```.
 Now we can print our mystery word with underscores and spaces.

-Add this line at the end of the project in the *MAIN CODE* block just *before* the line where we give away the mystery word:
+Add this line in the *MAIN CODE* block just *before* the line where we give away the mystery word:

 ```python
 print(' '.join(word_with_guesses))